turingschool/backend-curriculum-site/module3/misc/final_project_and_portfolio_guide.md

 ### Requirements

 Each student will deliver a 20 minute slide presentation in front of an instructor.
 The presentation consists of both a professional and final project presentation.
+If you are repeating the module, see the instructions below for repeaters.

 Slides can include images and graphics to illustrate the concepts you plan to discuss.
 These may include screenshots/animated gifs of an application you created, snippets of code from your projects, diagrams of interesting concepts/structures that you used in your project(s). **Please do not just copy the questions onto the slide with bullet point answers.**